Power of Attorney Legal Advice

 Amendment or revocation of a Power of Attorney;

 - Determination of rights regarding the obligations arising from a Power of Attorney.

 By your appointing who you want as your attorney(s) under an Enduring Power of Attorney you assist your family and/or friends because otherwise they would need to bring a tribunal application to be formally appointed to enable them to adequately assist you.

-Contact our Sunshine Coast Wills Attorneys for legal advice and services.
+Contact our Sunshine Coast Will Lawyers and Estate Planning Solicitors for legal advice and services.

 Advanced Health Directive

 You may also make an Advance Health Directive which details your health care wishes in certain circumstances.